sansSpoon/sansSpoon.github.io/readme.md

 -	Seperate content
 	-	I want to seperate the content from the site structure.
 This way I can treat the structure as a theme/template, leading to maybe posting versions available for purchase.
 	-	Content to have it's own git repo
+		-	ignore drafts directory
+		-	changes to posts directory tracked
+	-	Minimises commits to template
+		-	can be done as pre-task to site build task
 	-	Consider having different pipelines to drafts/posts
 		-	Markdown GUI
+	-	bash script to handle rsync copy
+		-	doesn't need to be live.
+		-	switch to push to drafts or posts
 -	Seperate Sass
 	-	Quicker build process
 	-	Support using Sass maps
 	-	support autoprefixer
--	Other unforseen benefits
+-	Other unforeseen benefits

 ## Version History

-### 20171027 2.0.1
+### 20171027 2.1.0
+-	Adding Gem's, in addition to Jekyll
+	-	sass
+	-	scss-lint
--	Adding a NPM package.json
+-	Adding NPM management with package.json
+	-	All packages are installed globally, hence no dev dependancies.
+		-	npm-run-all
+		-	watch
+		-	postcss
+		-	autoprefixer
-	-	Exclude node_modules in _config.yml and .gitignore
+			-	browserlist in package.json
+	-	NPM scripts do all the heavy lifting
+		-	custom rsync script to handle external content

 ## License